manatlan/htag/docs/runners.md

 **Cons**

- - Not suited at all for development : debugging is complex (everything is in the socket), and it closes all on (py) errors.
+ - Not suited at all for development : debugging is complex (everything is in the socket)
  - need external libs (just tornado)
  - need an installed chrome